-Restore funding to \$3 million for the BIA Endangered Species Program.
+• Restore funding to \$3 million for the BIA Endangered Species Program.

 The BIA's Endangered Species Program is the only program that provides tribes with technical and financial assistance to protect endangered species on Indian trust lands.
 From FY 2002 to FY 2012, funding for this critical program declined 58 percent to \$1.245 million.
-In FY 2016 and FY 2017, funding was approximately \$2.6 million.
-This is still short of the FY 2002 level.
-Tribes request that funding levels of \$3 million be restored so that tribes can continue to support habitat and environmental requirements to protect endangered species, especially in light of increasing threats caused by climate change and human development.
+Tribes request that FY 2002 funding levels of \$3 million be restored so that tribes can continue to support habitat and environmental requirements so that endangered species can be protected into the future, especially in light of increasing threats caused by climate change and human development since 2002.